waltdestler/AetherX/README.md

 * Offload bodies which haven't collided recently and which aren't near an "interest area" to a shadow World object, where they may be "hibernated"  until needed.
 More to come on this.

 * Rename the project to aid discoverability.
 Search combinations of "Aether" and "Physics" yields a massive amount of search results which are unrelated.
 Perhaps revert back to a name closer to a term users may be searching for, such as "Box2D" or "Farseer."
-Perhaps "Farseer 2" or "Box2D.NET"
+Perhaps "Farseer 2" or "Sharp Box2D."